-• Scrapbooking Book (All Levels)
+Scrapbooking Book (All Levels)

-- 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
-Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
+- 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 3.
 Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
-Consult your 4-H Scrapbook manual for specific instructions and options for each level.
+Consult your 4-H Scrapbook manual for specific instructions and options for each level. - 5.
+Exhibit tag can go on the inside front cover to not ruin scrapbook. - 6.
+One side of an album page counts as one page.